Top 7 Commercial Real Estate Insurance Misconceptions

 Misconception #7: Property owners have no control over their insurance

-Owners should prepare to offer their insurance advisor with insight, information, and complete transparency.
+Owners should prepare to offer their insurance advisor insight, information, and complete transparency.
 So, the advisor can provide the best support in placing reasonably priced coverage that offers optimal protection.

 STRATAFOLIO also tracks tenant information, certificates of insurance, rent rolls, cash flow, and so much more.
 Best of all, this information is exportable through dynamic reports.
 This makes it easy to send it right to your insurance agency.
 A well-prepared, organized, and sophisticated owner has a greater likelihood of lower rates and better terms.
 Check out our knowledge base article on How to Automate Your Certificates of Insurance (COI) to see how we can save time for you and your team through automation and artificial intelligence.